TehGoodLivin/SPOA/README.md

 SOFTWARE.

 # SPOA
-A PnP PowerShell Tool used to assist with SharePoint Online Adminstive Actions.
+A PnP PowerShell Tool used to assist with SharePoint Online Admin Actions.

 ## Install PnP PowerShell
 The script will automatically run this for you and check for updates.